 Unless authorized in writing by the real estate broker to whom the licensee is licensed or to whom the licensee was licensed at the time of the transaction, a licensee shall not pay and a licensee shall not accept a commission, compensation, referral fee, BPO fee, or other valuable consideration for the performance of any acts requiring a real estate license from any person except the real estate broker to whom the licensee is licensed or to whom the licensee was licensed at the time of the transaction.

-Commission-Splitting, Rebates, Referral Fee, & Fees Are Not Prohibited.
+Commission-Splitting, Rebates, and Referral Fees Are Prohibited Unless an Exception Applies.

 Second, neither the broker nor the agent can give or accept anything of value unless one of the following five exceptions applies.
 The exceptions are for transactions